 Yahoshua starts his prayer to His Heavenly Father, by making it clear to all those who will hear him, that He IS NOT the Only True God, but rather His Father, Yahuweh is.
 And He, Yahoshua the Messiah is the one that the Only True God sent.

 To know and believe 'both' that the Father is the Only True God, and that Yahoshua is the one that He sent, according to the Savior, is a matter of Eternal Life.
 “This is Eternal Life....”
 John 17:3.

 In verse 11, of chap 17, the Savior, tells us: "And I am no more in the world; and yet they themselves are in the world, and I come to you, Holy Father, keep them in your name, the name which You have given Me, that they may be one, even as we are one" John 17:11,

-In what sense are we to be 'one' even as the Yahuweh, the Father, and Yahoshua, the Messiah, are 'one'?
-We'll take a look at the answer to that question in verses 21 -23 of the same chapter,
+In what sense are we to be 'one' even as the Yahuweh, the Father, and Yahoshua the Messiah, are 'one'?
+Yahoshua will answer that question for us in verses 21 -23.